 Part-time employees shall accrue vacation leave on a pro rata basis per the same schedule as full time employees.

 Vacation hours may accumulate to a maximum of 250 hours.

-The following holidays are observed at OSU by classified employees: New Year's Day, Martin Luther King Jr.’s Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Eve Day, and Christmas Day.
+The following holidays are observed at OSU by classified employees: New Year's Day, Martin Luther King Jr.’s Birthday, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, the Friday after Thanksgiving, and Christmas Day.
 Classified employees employed as of December 24 of each year will receive one additional day of paid leave to be used the work day before or after Christmas Day, or the work day before or after New Year's Day.

 Full-time classified employees accrue 8 hours of sick leave credit for each full month of service.
 Part-time employees shall accrue sick leave on a pro rata basis.
 Sick leave usage is to be recorded on a monthly basis.
 Unused sick leave credits can be accumulated without limit.
 Sick leave is not payable upon termination from OSU.

 After completion of six months of service, regular full-time employees receive 24 hours of personal leave with pay each fiscal year.
 Personal leave is prorated for part-time and seasonal employees.
 Employees may use personal leave for any purpose; however, it must be used by June 30 of each year or it will be forfeited.

 Compensatory time, earned by working overtime or by working on recognized Holidays, may be used in the same manner as vacation leave.